 Matthew graduated from St. Olaf College with a BA in environmental studies and minors in Latin American studies and management.

-As an energy auditor, Jakob inspects homes to assess insulation levels, air tightness, and combustion appliances to identify ways that homeowners can make their homes safer and more energy efficient.
+As a senior energy auditor, Jakob inspects homes to assess insulation levels, air tightness, and combustion appliances to identify ways that homeowners can make their homes safer and more energy efficient.

 Chris is the president of Center for Energy and Environment.
 He took over the role in March 2016, making him CEE's second leader since it began work as the City of Minneapolis' Energy Office in 1979.